VergilOP/Note/University/3rd/Neural Computation/Week 2/Week 2 Note.md

   $$
     y^i \in \{-1, +1\}
   $$
-- To build a linear model to separate posite examples from negative examples
+- To build a linear model to `separate` posite examples from negative examples

-### 2.4.2 0-1 loss
+### 0-1 loss

 $$
   L(\hat{y}, y) = II[\hat{y} \neq y] =